YU-JAN/portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU

 # About me

-I am a product designer currently pursuing the Master of Integrated Innovation for Products & Services(UX Design) degree at Carnegie Mellon University.
+I am a product designer currently pursuing the Master of Integrated Innovation for Products & Services(UX Design) degree at Carnegie Mellon University where I explore new UX methods, conduct HCI research ( interactive voice technologies@Coala Lab, game design @eHeart Lab )

 I love to design for technology, healthcare, and gender issues, and I am especially into topics regarding ethical AI.
+In my fellowship project at CMU, I collaborated with the US Census Bureau to prototype an Anti-bias toolkit for governmental agencies.

+With my 3+ years in tech and media start-ups in Taiwan, I excel at improving user experience for digital products.
+I also designed logos and Web UI for freelance projects while I have spare time.

 I strive to create products and services accessible to different user groups so that each person can have an equal, fair, and uplifting user experience.

+Want to have a chat?
+Just drop me a message: yujanc@andrew.cmu.edu

 # What I hope to learn
 I am eager to learn everything related to data and visualization!